felipefr/deepbnd/README.md

 Obs: You can run runall.py to automatically run several cases, this has not been extensively tested though.
 Hence it should be taken mostly as guide.
 ## Main TODOs

-- improve NatArch class, which will simplify scripts of training.
 - compatibilise micmacsfenics version of MicroconstitutiveModelDNN, in other of not repeating code (as today).
 - add more tests.
 - update plots and comparison scripts.